|CLICK HERE FOR A LIST OF OUR CHARTERED MEMBERS|

 - Raising the standards of the payroll profession and its members to be on more of an equal footing with members of other chartered bodies

-- Opportunity to attend Chartered member networking dinners throughout the year
+- Opportunity to attend Chartered member networking dinners, and other events, throughout the year

 Who can apply